Simple and inexpensive actions to help you save energy and money during the winter months.

 Did you know controlling your thermostat automatically or remotely with your smart phone could lower your heating and cooling bill?
 Set it to adjust the temperature inside just before you arrive back home.

-For maximum savings, we recommend setting your thermostat to 78° in the summer.
+For maximum savings, we recommend setting your thermostat to 68° in the winter.

 Maintain Your HVAC